morganthomas/winning-arguments/winning-arguments.md

 That completes my presentation of the rules of classical first order logic.
 For another presentation which is more compact and easier to survey, see [Wikipedia's presentation of the LK sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus#The_system_LK).

+As I have stated before, it is a matter of controversy among logicians whether all the rules of classical logic are correct in all contexts.
+Before we survey that very intricate debate, I would like to explain how these rules can be used.

 TODO

 ## Fallacies